 From the vineyards of New Zealand to the majestic landscape of Ireland, The Missing Sister is the penultimate instalment in the multimillion-selling epic Seven Sisters from Lucinda Riley.
 A breathtaking story of love and loss, inspired by the mythology of the famous star constellation.

 They'll search the world to find her . . .
 The six D'Aplièse sisters have each been on their own incredible journey to discover their heritage, but they still have one question left unanswered: who and where is the seventh sister?
 They only have one clue - an image of a star-shaped emerald ring.
 The search to find the missing sister will take them across the globe; from New Zealand to Canada, England, France and Ireland, uniting them all in their mission to at last complete their family.
 In doing so, they will slowly unearth a story of love, strength and sacrifice that began almost one hundred years ago, as other brave young women risked everything to change the world around them . . .
 The Seven Sisters series is drawn to its epic, unforgettable conclusion in Atlas: The Story of Pa Salt.
-Praise for the Seven Sisters: 'A masterclass in beautiful writing' - The Sun 'Heart-wrenching, uplifting and utterly enthralling' - Lucy Foley, author of The Hunting Party 'A breathtaking adventure' - Lancashire Evening Post Five-Star Reader Reviews: 'Absolutely incredible'Lucinda Riley was born in Ireland and, after an early career as an actress in film, theatre and television, wrote her first novel aged twenty-four.
-Her books have been translated into thirty-seven languages and The Seven Sisters series specifically has become a global phenomenon, creating its own genre.
+Praise for the Seven Sisters: 'A masterclass in beautiful writing' - The Sun 'Heart-wrenching, uplifting and utterly enthralling' - Lucy Foley, author of The Hunting Party 'A breathtaking adventure' - Lancashire Evening Post Five-Star Reader Reviews: 'Absolutely incredible'Lucinda Riley was born in Ireland in 1965 and, after an early career as an actress in film, theatre and television, wrote her first novel aged twenty-four.
+Her books have been translated into thirty-seven languages and continue to strike an emotional chord all around the world.
+The Seven Sisters series specifically has become a global phenomenon, inspiring its own genre.

-In 2020, Lucinda received the Dutch Platinum Award for sales of over 300,000 copies for a single novel in one year - an award last won by J. K. Rowling for Harry Potter.
+Her books have been nominated for numerous awards, including the Italian Bancarella Prize, the Lovely Books Award in Germany and the Romantic Novel of the Year Award.
+She has received the Dutch Platinum Award for sales over 300,000 copies for a single novel in one year multiple times - a prize last won by J. K. Rowling for Harry Potter.
 In collaboration with her son Harry Whittaker, she also devised and wrote the Guardian Angels series of books for children.
-Though she brought up her four children mostly in Norfolk, England, she fulfilled her dream in 2015 of buying a remote farmhouse in West Cork, Ireland, which she always felt was her spiritual home, and this was where her last five books were written.
+Though she brought up her four children mostly in Norfolk, England, in 2015 she fulfilled her dream of buying a remote farmhouse in West Cork, Ireland, which she always felt was her spiritual home, and this was where her last five books were written.
 Lucinda was diagnosed with cancer in 2017 and died on 11 June 2021, surrounded by her family.""A masterclass in beautiful writing" --Sun on The Sun Sister

 "Delicious reading" --Daily Mail on The Pearl Sister "A breathtaking adventure brimming with cruelty, tragedy, passion [and] obsession" --Lancashire Evening Post on The Moon Sister "Another epic tale of love, loss and discovery" --My Weekly on The Pearl Sister "Heart-wrenching, uplifting and utterly enthralling.
 The Seven Sisters series is Lucinda Riley at the top of her game: a magical storyteller who creates characters we fall in love with and who stay with us long after we finish reading.
 Dazzlingly good" --Lucy Foley, bestselling author of The Hunting Party, on The Sun Sister